 Guasha is also used for relieving muscle tension by rubbing a smooth impliment on the skin it improves blood flow.
 Guasha can also be used to pull pathogens like the flu or colds out the body.

 Cupping and guasha are commonly used by acupuncturists as part of their treatment.
-They both leave temperary marks that can look like bruises, this is not a sign that it is painful but of how stagnated the area is pain is.
+They both leave temperary marks that can look like bruises, this is not a sign that it is painful but of how stagnated the area where pain is located.
 Cupping and guasha is a useful tool for pain relief.

 If you would like this as part of your treatment, with acupuncture, massage or on its own then contact James Woodward